benswift/benswift.github.io/_posts/2019-11-07-codesign-culture-lab-workshop.md

 #### Find your team-mates

-Once you've attached your stickers prominently to your forehead (or wherever you decided to wear them) then you need to find three team-mates (so that there are groups of size four total) for this workshop.
+Once you've attached your stickers prominently to your forehead (or wherever you decided to wear them) then you need to find three team-mates so that each group has four members.

-The one requirement each group must have _all_ of the stickers between them.
+The one requirement is that each group must have _all_ of the stickers between them.
 So, as you mill about finding team-mates, ask one another

 1. why you chose to identify with the particular stickers you chose
 2. which sticker was the hardest to decide on, and why